sabiox100/odin-recipes/README.md

 # odin-recipes
-A website that contains to three webpages containing recipes
+A website that contains links to three webpages containing recipes